-The Sydney Opera House is a world-renowned performing arts center located in the picturesque Sydney Harbour, Australia.
-Designed by Danish architect Jørn Utzon, the building was completed in 1973 and has since become one of the most recognizable and iconic structures in the world.
-The design is notable for its use of a series of interlocking shells, which create the illusion of a series of sails billowing in the wind.
-It is considered a masterpiece of modernist architecture and is a UNESCO World Heritage Site.
+The Sydney Opera House is a world-renowned performing arts center located on picturesque Sydney Harbour in Australia.
+Designed by Danish architect Jørn Utzon and completed in 1973, it has become one of the most recognizable buildings in the world.
+Its distinctive composition of interlocking shell-like forms, often compared to sails billowing in the wind, marked a turning point in modern architecture and secured its place as a UNESCO World Heritage Site.

 Sydney Opera House Technical Information